 Izzy was trained to milk on her first lactation, and is doing wonderfully with our milking routine here.
 She has beautiful, rich creamy milk, with a nice hint of yellow color to it.
-She has fit into our herd quite nicely & is established as one of the leaders of the herd.
-She has adapted well to our grass-fed management, and is able to gain & maintain good condition on forage alone, which is quite important to us.
+She has fit into my herd quite nicely & is established as one of the leaders of the herd.
+She has adapted well to grass-fed management, and is able to gain & maintain good condition on forage alone, which is quite important to me.

-Izzy is a significant foundation cow for our herd and she is definitely one of our favorites.
-She has given us a wonderful replacement heifer that we are retaining & we just can’t keep everybody!
+Izzy is a significant foundation cow for my herd and she is definitely one of my favorites.
+She has given me a wonderful replacement heifer that I am retaining & I just can’t keep everybody!

 |color||black, carries dun (E/E, B/b)|

 - 6/14/12 – black steer calf (born at Emerald Park Farm)

 - 10/28/13 – “Shortie”, dun heifer by Rainbow Hills Comet

 - 9/3/14 – “Porter”, black steer by Belle Fourche Rousseau

 - 10/4/15 – “Moonshine”, black heifer by Euchee Creek’s Red Lamont

 - Sire: Serenity Oak Farm Taco: Rock N’ Oaks Boo x Hillview DJ Baxter

 - Dam: Rose of Lone Oak: Beauty x Circle H’s Philbert